HireContractor

 What are the penalties for unlicensed contracting in Massachusetts?

 Unlicensed contracting in Massachusetts can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Massachusetts Office of Consumer Affairs - Home Improvement Contractor Program.

 Find Licensed Contractors in Massachusetts